wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 A new build undergoes a health check before traffic is switched to it from the current build.

-If you configure the necessary health checks for a component, it can prevent deploying and promoting unhealthy versions of a component.
+If you configure the necessary health checks for an integration, it can prevent deploying and promoting unhealthy versions of an integration.